 Eligible borrowers will receive automatic administrative forbearance status on their federal student loans.
-As a result, both your payments and interest will be on hold if you qualify.
+As a result, both your payments and your interest will be on hold if you qualify.

 Whether you choose to take advantage of this payment pause or continue making payments on your loans depends on what your financial priorities are and what other debt you’re dealing with.